Download my website re-design and development proposal template that outlines how I wrote and charged for a £19k project.

 “only a 3 week design slot” – that’s a fear of missing out message to prompt the prospect to agree to the deal.

 Once the front end designs are signed off, we have a web friendly working prototype and these files are exported to the backend developers.

 About the web design section of the proposal

 The beauty of designing in the browser with tools like Webflow is that the client can see, touch and interact.

 No more static Photoshop files and less surprises and changes during the web development phase.

 Phase 2: Web functionality scoping

-With completed designs we have a further 4 working days.
+When web designs are complete, we have a further 4 working days.

-This is to wrap up the designs, testing site speed and writing the front end back end functionality for the back end development team to integrate within the CMS.
+This is to wrap up the designs, test the site speed and write the functionality for the back end development team to integrate within the CMS.